-- What will be the legal consequences if the deal does not close.
-This is where a contingency clause can really save your bacon.
+- What will be the legal consequences if the deal does not close, this is where a contingency clause can save your bacon.

-Enlisting a lawyer to review and / or amend the Purchase Agreement can prove invaluable in ensuring that both you and the seller get a fair deal and that nobody encounters any nasty surprises.
+Enlisting a lawyer to review and amend the Purchase Agreement can prove invaluable in ensuring that both you and the seller get a fair deal and that nobody encounters any nasty surprises.